The Becraft Guide to Avoiding Deportation

 7. Deferred Action and Prosecutorial Discretion

-In some cases, immigration authorities may decide not to pursue deportation.
-This is known as prosecutorial discretion.
-Factors that may influence this decision include:
+In some cases, immigration authorities may decide not to pursue deportation — known as prosecutorial discretion.
+One well-known form is Deferred Action for Childhood Arrivals (DACA), which provides temporary relief from deportation to certain undocumented immigrants who arrived in the U.S. as children.
+Factors that may influence prosecutorial discretion include:

 - Length of time in the U.S.